VR

 Apple and Meta are the biggest VR players, but the market is much more saturated than it might seem.
 Today, we can choose from tens or even hundreds of different VR devices.
 What they all have in common is that none of the devices has yet managed to become a mass product.

-Until recently, Vision Pro was only available in the US - analyst firm IDC predicts that they will not sell more than 500,000 devices this year.
-Meta, which otherwise does not disclose data on the number of units sold for the Quest, is said to have sold around 20 million devices according to some estimates.
+Until recently, the Vision Pro was only available in the US – analyst firm IDC predicts that no more than 500,000 devices will be sold this year.
+Meta, which does not disclose unit sales figures for the Quest, is estimated to have sold around 20 million devices.

-VR devices are nowhere near as irreplaceable as tablets, let alone smartphones.
-George Jijiashvili, an analyst at Omdia, a market research company, says that many of the devices they buy are soon discarded by consumers.
-"This happens mainly at the expense of a limited influx of useful and interesting content that would keep the user chained to the device", he adds.
-Of course, the lack of content leads to less interest on the part of both users and developers, who take care of content development.
+VR devices are nowhere near as indispensable as tablets, let alone smartphones.
+George Jijiashvili, an analyst at market research firm Omdia, says that users soon stop using and throw away many of the devices they buy.This happens mainly at the expense of a limited influx of useful and interesting content that would keep the user chained to the device", he adds.
+Of course, the lack of content leads to less interest from both users and developers, who are the ones responsible for developing the content.
 "It's a chicken and egg situation", says Jijiashvili.

 Alan Boyce, founder of mixed reality studio DragonfiAR, pointed out that the first buyers of the Vision Pro device will have to be patient until they get more content.
 In this area, the Quest 3 is ahead of Apple's product, as it already offers a robust game library, and also allows you to do the same things as the Vision Pro.